vbergerondev/vbergeron.dev/source/_posts/preventing-transaction-related-issues-in-laravel.md

 author: Vincent Bergeron
 ---

-This post serves as a personal reminder.
-Today, I spent several hours troubleshooting an issue involving database transactions.
+Today, I spent a good amount of hours troubleshooting an issue involving database transactions.
 Thankfully, with the assistance of a teammate, the problem is now resolved.

 Consider the following example code: